Razgrad: Ethnic composition

 The Razgrad Province has the second largest Turkish population in Bulgaria behind the Kardzhali Province, though the municipality and the city of Razgrad have a lower proportion of Turks than the rest of the province.

-Sport
+Sports culture

-Razgrad is widely recognizable for being home to the association football club Ludogorets Razgrad, who in recent years have become the dominant force in Bulgarian football after winning eleven consecutive Bulgarian First League titles between 2012 and 2022.
+In sports, Razgrad is notable for being home to the association football club Ludogorets Razgrad, who became a dominant force in Bulgarian football after winning fourteen consecutive Bulgarian First League in the 2010s and 2020s.
 After reaching the UEFA Europa League round of 16 during the 2013–14 season, the club also made their UEFA Champions League debut appearance a season later.
 Ludogorets play their home matches at Ludogorets Arena, a venue with a capacity for 10,500 people.